SEO and Guest Blogs: Tips for a Mutually Beneficial Collaboration

 Information research methods

-Negotiate the SEO aspects: anchors, placement and context
+Negotiate SEO aspects: anchors, placement, and context

-Do not neglect internal links either.
+Don’t neglect internal links either.
 Suggesting a few relevant URLs from the host site that your article could strengthen is a sign of seriousness.
 The team at Animalz does this systematically and thus achieves acceptance rates above 70 %.

 Content quality: how to clear the editorial bar

-Technical aspects: markup, Core Web Vitals and structured data
+Technical aspects: markup, Core Web Vitals, and structured data

 Adding structured data (Article, Breadcrumb, FAQ, VideoObject) increases the post’s SERP visibility.
 For example, when Hotjar published a guest post on the blog of Crazy Egg with HowTo markup, the rich snippet obtained captured +6 pts of CTR, according to their Search Console.
-In the same vein, integrate Author Schema to reinforce the “Experience” attribute of your E-A-T.
+In the same vein, integrate the Author Schema to strengthen the «Experience” attribute of your E-A-T.

-Authority and E-A-T: capitalise on social proof
+Authority and E-A-T: capitalizing on social proof

 Concrete examples of successful collaborations